Abhrankan-Chakrabarti/ComplexCalculator/README.md

    ./complex
    ```

-3. **Operation**: Follow the on-screen menu to select the desired complex number operation and input the required values.
+3. **Operation**: Follow the on-screen menu to select the desired complex number operation and input the required values, including the angle unit for argument calculation.

-## Example
+## Examples

-Here's an example of calculating the modulus and argument of a complex number:
+### Modulus Calculation

 ```
 Enter your choice :   1